Nominalism in Metaphysics

 Another option is to take possible worlds as maximally consistent sets of propositions.
 R. M. Adams (1974) sketched such a theory.
 If propositions are abstract objects, then on this theory possible worlds are abstract objects.
 But there are other options open.
 Adams suggests that someone might, à la Leibniz, take propositions to be thoughts in the mind of God.
 But if so, and if God is in time and therefore concrete, then presumably his thoughts also are.
 And if we assume that sets of spatiotemporally located entities are spatiotemporally located (because they are wherever and whenever their members are), then sets of concrete objects are concrete.
 Thus sets of thoughts of a concrete deity are concrete.

 Another option would be to take possible worlds as sets of spacetime points and think of each such set as representing the possibility that all and only the points in it are occupied (the view is proposed as an illustration in Cresswell 1972, 136).
-This assumes, as Cresswell notes, that all properties of things are determined by the properties of certain basic entities whose properties can all be expressed in terms of the spacetime they occupy.
+This assumes, as Cresswell notes, that all properties of things are determined by the properties of certain basic entities whose properties can all be expressed in terms of the spacetime points they occupy.
 If sets of spacetime points can be seen as concrete then this might be a way of taking possible worlds as concrete.
 This view derives from certain passages by Quine, where he develops the idea that every distribution of space points could be taken as a possible world momentary state (1969, 148).
 But to avoid certain difficulties (some having to do with ontological economy, others having to do with the notion of a point and the relativity of position), Quine proposes to bypass spacetime points and takes possible worlds as certain sets of number quadruples (Quine 1969, 151).
 To be nominalistically acceptable this account of possible worlds would need to be accompanied by a nominalistically acceptable treatment of sets and numbers.

 All the previously mentioned accounts of possible worlds are actualist in the sense that they take actual existence and existence simpliciter to coincide.
-One of the most developed nominalisitic accounts of possible worlds, that of David Lewis, is not actualist but possibilist: according to Lewis to exist simpliciter is one thing and to be actual is another.
+One of the most developed nominalistic accounts of possible worlds, that of David Lewis, is not actualist but possibilist: according to Lewis to exist simpliciter is one thing and to be actual is another.
 For Lewis ‘actual’ is an indexical predicate so that from the point of view of each world only that world is actual and none of the others are.
-Thus unlike Plantinga, Adams, and Stalnaker, Lewis does not take every possible world to exist actually.
+Thus, unlike Plantinga, Adams, and Stalnaker, Lewis does not take every possible world to exist actually.

 For Lewis possible worlds are maximal sums of spatiotemporally related objects.
 A sum of spatiotemporally related objects is maximal if and only if nothing that is not part of the sum is spatiotemporally related to any part of the sum in question.
 Since sums of spatiotemporally related objects are sums of concrete objects, and sums of concrete objects are concrete objects, Lewisian possible worlds are concrete objects. ,

-Another nominalistic theory about possible worlds has been developed by David Armstrong.
+Another theory of possible worlds has been developed by David Armstrong.
 Armstrong has an actualist combinatorialist theory of possibility, according to which what is possible is determined by appropriate combinations of actual elements (particulars and universals).
 The basic notion in Armstrong's theory of possibility and possible worlds is that of an atomic state of affairs.
 A state of affairs brings together a particular and a universal (if the universal is a property), or some particulars and a universal (if the universal is a relation).

 These elements (particulars and universals) define a range of combinations, some of them actualised, some not.
 These combinations must respect the form of states of affairs (thus Aristotle's being wise is an actualised combination, Aristotle's being a general is an unactualised combination, and wisdom's being Aristotle does not respect the form of states of affairs and so does not fall in the range of combinations defined by particulars and universals).
 The possible atomic states of affairs are the combinations of particulars and universals which respect the form of states of affairs.
 The merely possible atomic states of affairs are the recombinations of particulars and universals, i.e. those combinations which do not actually occur, like Aristotle's being a general.
 Possible worlds are, for Armstrong, conjunctions of possible atomic states of affairs (1989, 47, 48).